Autoscaling of Citrix ADC VPX in Microsoft Azure using Citrix ADM

 The following diagram illustrates how the DNS based autoscaling occurs using the Azure traffic manager as the traffic distributor:

 In DNS based autoscaling, DNS acts as a distribution layer.
 The Azure traffic manager is the DNS based load balancer in Microsoft Azure.
 Traffic manager directs the client traffic to the appropriate Citrix ADC instance that is available in the Citrix ADM autoscaling group.

 Azure traffic manager resolves the FQDN to the VIP address of the Citrix ADC instance.

 In DNS based autoscaling, each Citrix ADC instance in the Citrix ADM autoscale group requires a public IP address.

 Citrix ADM triggers the scale-out or scale-in action at the cluster level.
-When scale-out is triggered, the registered virtual machines are provisioned and added to the cluster.
-Similarly, when scale-in is triggered, the nodes are removed and de-provisioned from the Citrix ADC VPX clusters.
+When a scale-out is triggered, the registered virtual machines are provisioned and added to the cluster.
+Similarly, when a scale-in is triggered, the nodes are removed and de-provisioned from the Citrix ADC VPX clusters.